-Updated 1/25/2018: I added how to repeat your planting dates on Google calendar, so that you don’t have to redo all your planning in consecutive years.
+Updated to include how to repeat your planting dates on Google calendar, so that you don’t have to redo all your planning in consecutive years.
 As long as you are still gardening in the same zone, you will be all set for the coming years.

 If you want to grow from seed, the first thing you need to know is that planning ahead is super important.
 It might surprise you to know that I start my tomato seeds inside in the beginning of February.
 I would have never guessed this based on when tomatoes are ripe in my area or outdoor temperatures during that time of year – I had to do some reading ahead and plan for it.
 Planning ahead and knowing when to plant your seeds will help ensure you experience more gardening success by starting your plants on the right foot (or date, rather).